0xSero/partisia-docs/docs/node-operations/run-a-price-oracle-node.md

     - [Deregister MATIC Price Oracle contract](https://browser.partisiablockchain.com/contracts/042a9dcb0c96b9875f529e3a51ddc02473c1a78d33?tab=state)
 2. Check the timestamp of the `challengePeriod` called `startedAt`
 3. Sign in to the browser
-4. Invoke the contract action _Deregister_ at exactly one hour after the time stamp
+4. Invoke the contract action _Deregister_ one hour after the time stamp

 If your node has already reported a price in the current round, your invocation of _Deregister_ will result in an error
 saying: